kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 Artificial intelligence remains constitutionally governed.

 Together, these architectural responsibilities define the governed instructional engine upon which every present and future implementation of Kaw Companion is built.

+Observable Evidence

+Artificial intelligence may observe and classify instructional evidence expressed by the student when that evidence is directly observable within the instructional interaction.

+Examples include:

+expressed uncertainty
+requests for clarification
+explicit frustration
+refusal to answer
+answer-seeking behavior

+These observations become instructional evidence available to deterministic reasoning.

+Artificial intelligence may never infer internal student characteristics, emotional conditions, cognitive diagnoses, or motivational states that have not been directly demonstrated.

 ---
 # Chapter 7